Distributions

 The function is parameterized as GAMLSS' GA() distribution.

-We can use Gamma().theta_to_scipy_params(theta) to map the distribution parameters to scipy.
+We can use Gamma().theta_to_scipy_params(theta)

 Parameters:

-The link function for \(\mu\).
+) –The link function for \(\mu\).
 Defaults to Log().

-The link function for \(\sigma\).
+) –The link function for \(\sigma\).
 Defaults to Log().

 ondil.distributions.LogNormal